Cleanfel/WAR-Game/README.md

 # WAR-Game
-An APCSA java based game based on ascii characters
+An APCSA java based game based on ASCII characters

+Created by Zach Moroski and Matthew Lad